Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/13_other_operators.md

 ## unary `*` and `->`

-These operators allow to replicate pointer interface and in fact are used by smart pointers.
+These operators allow to replicate pointer interface and in fact are used by smart pointers and iterators.
 TODO order of articles?
 Should operator overloading be later?

 ## other operators

 Operators `&&`, `||`, unary `&` (the address of operator) and `,` are hardly ever overloaded.

 The first 2 doesn't signal any concrete behaviour - what would be the purpose of `a && b` when they are not boolean?

+Overloading `&` makes obtaining address of the object harder, assuming one knows about `std::address_of` which can bypass it.

 Overloading comma only asks for more problems - imagine passing arguments to function: `f(a, b)` suddenly becomes `f(operator,(a, b))` (and calls the function overload for 1 argument).